oweise/k8s-hello/README.md

 - The [AWS IAM Authenticator][awsIAMAuthenticator].
   This is a tool that will allow kubectl to login to EKS with Amazon credentials.
 You just need to download it and put it somewhere on your PATH.
-  You do not need to execute the setup procedure described on the projects README.
+  You do not need to execute the setup procedure described on the README of the GitHub project.

 **WARNING:**
 This deployment will actually cause some costs on your AWS account.
 These